deveshvyas1/MyFinBot/README.md

 # Cash-Flow Guardian Telegram Bot

 A purpose-built Telegram bot that enforces a 30-day virtual wallet routine tailored to the "Cash-Flow Guardian" blueprint.
-The bot tracks two virtual wallets - a **Sinking Fund** for non-negotiable first-of-month bills (rent, tiffin prepayment, bi-monthly electricity) and a **Daily Wallet** for everyday spending.
+The bot tracks two virtual wallets - a **Sinking Fund** for non-negotiable first-of-month bills (rent, tiffin post-pay on the 1st, bi-monthly electricity) and a **Daily Wallet** for everyday spending.
 It also performs a 21:30 check-in that deducts default daily costs and nudges you to log extra expenses.

 ## Features